New Hampshire MVR

 New Hampshire DMV Driving Record

-Most New Hampshire drivers are eligible to get a copy of their driving record once every three years.
-The cost is $8.
+Most drivers in New Hampshire are entitled to a copy of their driving history once every three years.
+The price is $8.

 NH Department of Safety

 Within seven to ten days, your driving record will be mailed to you.